DataTalksClub/mlops-zoomcamp/01-intro/README.md

   <img src="images/thumbnail-1-01.jpg">
 </a>

-**Note**: You should change permits on the downloaded file to protect your private key:
+**Note**: If you get `It is required that your private key files are NOT accessible by others.
+This private key will be ignored.` error, you should change permits on the downloaded file to protect your private key:

  ```sh
 chmod 400 name-of-your-private-key-file.pem
 ```